Last updated on September 12th, 2024 at 12:32 pm

 Celebration in Mexico City

-On the evening of September 15, Mexico City holds a large Independence Day celebration on the zócalo, its central plaza outside the National Palace.
-Fireworks and musical performances last late into the night.
+On the evening of September 15, Mexico City holds large Independence Day festivities on the zócalo, its central plaza outside the National Palace.
+Startin with a mexican independence day parade followed by fireworks, folkloric dancing, and mariachi music performances last late into the night.

 Around 11:00 p.m., the Mexican president and their family go onto the presidential balcony to recite an updated version of the Grito.
 In lieu of a speech, the family recreates the original cry of Hidalgo for the assembled crowd.